OhDylan/star-launch/README.md

 ```
 ![starlaunch_launchpage_nofailureresult](https://user-images.githubusercontent.com/49362324/152183788-501fd429-be2f-4e7c-b690-430fc14f2a11.png)

-Type in random id and you are expecting to see this response:
+Type in random id and you are expected to see this response:

 ![starlaunch_launchpage_idnotfound](https://user-images.githubusercontent.com/49362324/152183837-c7428b65-4ee5-4d62-b376-0ee9b10d3958.png)